- 6 Bedrooms

 - Non Smoking Only

 - Pets Not Allowed

 About this PropertyWant a premium location?
 Well 711 Yellow Perch is the beach home for you!
-This two story, six bedroom, three bath home has two completely supplied kitchens and two livings room spaces- one on each floor.
+This two story, six bedroom, three bath home has two entirely supplied kitchens and two livings room spaces- one on each floor.
 It's like two homes in one!
 What is even better is that you are steps away from the beach!
-From having separate living quarters and charming sea vistas, you may never want to leave this home or Fripp ever again!
-A 4 seat golf cart is supplied with your rental (excluding monthly units).
+From having separate living quarters and pretty sea vistas, you may never want to leave this home or Fripp ever again!
+A 4 seat golf cart is included with your rental (excluding monthly units).
 Many visitors park their cars upon arrival and use the golf cart as their primary form of transportation.
-It is a great way to restful take in the natural dramatic beauty of the island and an impeccable way to visit to our unique niceties.
+It is a great way to restful take in the natural dramatic beauty of the island and an attractive way to visit to our unique luxuries.
 Also supplied with your rental are up to 12 guest cards, with a value of up to $600.
-These cards are mandatory for access to all resort comforts, including golf and tennis courses, eateries and bars, swimming pools, and more.
+These cards are mandatory for access to all resort niceties, including golf and tennis courses, eateries and bars, swimming pools, and more.
 Guest cards offer exclusive access to discounted costs on golf and tennis.
 Please ask us about Golf Packages for Monthly Units!!!!

-Click "Rent it Now" for prices and availability.
+Click "Rent it Now" for costs and availability.

 Tips to Save Money on your Rental

 - Find the tourism bureau where you want to travel.
 Many established tourism bureaus will send printed guides with special packages for rental properties, dining and activities.
 These guides may provide an excellent start to your rental home search.

 - In a position to alter your trip dates?
 Off-peak times provide tremendous deals.

 - Many property management companies and owners offer special discounts for active and veteran members of the US Military, or returning guests of the same property.
 Be sure to confirm with property owner to see if your travelling crew is eligible for a discounted rate.